The Brainy Bag is available to all children diagnosed with a brain tumour.

 You may also wish to join our friendly and supportive closed Facebook groups where you can meet others who understand what you're going through.

 Our education resources are designed to provide help and support to a child, their parents and teachers.
 They can help by giving further information on what to expect and what help is available.

 While The Brain Tumour Charity cannot recommend any specific organisations or resources, you may find the following helpful:

 (Though some are written by charities not related to brain tumours, they still include useful information.)

-Find out more about Learning difficulities in children in the full fact sheet - Clear print version, designed to RNIB guidelines.
+Download our information about learning difficulties and brain tumours in children in a printable format.
+Clear print version, designed to RNIB guidelines.